thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/subscription.md

-TBMQ Professional Edition provides dedicated Private Cloud plans based on the **pay-as-you-go** model.
+TBMQ Professional Edition provides dedicated [Private Cloud](/pricing/?section=tbmq-options&product=tbmq-private-cloud) instances based on a **flexible, pay-as-you-go model**.

-### Limits

-Please see the table below to compare the limits of the Private Cloud plans.
+Our interactive calculator allows you to define your exact capacity, ensuring you only pay for the performance and scale you need.
+Once your core capacity is set, your private broker instance operates under the following **default and configurable limits**.
 The values are monthly limits, unless stated otherwise.

 <table>
   <thead>